Article Translations: (Spanish)

 Besides seeing nits or lice on the head, itching — or the feeling of something moving around on the scalp — is another clue that you might have lice.
 Like mosquito bites, the itching is a reaction to the saliva of the insect.
 Some people with lice also get a rash of small red bumps from scratching.

+Medicine.
 If you think you have lice, call your doctor.
 Your doctor can recommend a medicated shampoo, cream rinse, or lotion to kill the lice.
 These may be over-the-counter (OTC) or prescription treatments.
 It all depends on what your doctor thinks will work best for you.

 Lice can be hard to get rid of.
 If you still have lice 2 weeks after you started treatment, let your doctor know.
 Your doctor may want to try a different medication or repeat treatment in case any nits were left behind and hatched after treatment.

-As an alternative to chemical treatments, your doctor may recommend wet combing — using a fine-tooth comb on wet hair to remove nits and lice.
 You may have heard that petroleum jelly, mayonnaise, or olive oil can suffocate head lice, but these treatments may not be effective.

 Scratching a lot can lead to a scalp infection.
 Call your doctor as soon as possible if: